 In my never-ending quest to discover the best diet program, this week I reviewed Lipo Laser.
 Our in-depth review examined the process, side effects and clinical research.
 Additionally, we picked apart hundreds of user reviews and comments.
 Then, we summarized and condensed to give you the info you need.

 What is Lipo Laser?

-To start, Lipo Laser is a procedure using low level lasers to target the fat stores in your body.
-It works to convert these deposits into energy, which is burned off in post-treatment exercise.
+To start, Lipo Laser is a procedure using low level lasers to target the fat stores in your body .
+It works to convert these deposits into energy and melt tissue , which is burned off in post-treatment exercise.
 One major benefit is that it is conducted by a licensed doctor.
 It’s also approved by the FDA and considered a safer alternative to Liposuction.

-Lipo Laser was first introduced and approved by the FDA in 2010.
-It has seen growing popularity as an alternative to liposuction.
+Lipo Laser was first introduced and approved by the FDA in 2006 .
+It has seen growing popularity as an alternative to liposuction, though side effects can still be an issue .
 Considering it’s a procedure, you’ll need to visit a local clinic to find the cost.
 We like that it’s an alternative to surgery and that we found a few positive comments, but read on…

 Price – “Tough on the Wallet?”

 The first concern was the cost of Lipo Laser.
 “This is a non-invasive treatment costing between $100 to $500 per session,” said our Research Editor.
 “If you follow for the recommended 10 sessions, it can cost upwards of $5000.
 This is interesting figuring as the average cost of traditional liposuction in 2014 was less than $3000.”

 “I had a discounted first session, but then realized I needed 10 sessions to see results!
 There’s no way I can afford to go back even one more time,” said one user.

 “I’m sure these lasers do wonders, but at this price, I’ll never know,” claims another.